esx-framework/esx_core/readme.md

 ### Relogging
 - Modify the config with `Config.Relog = true`
 - Use the latest version of [ESX Status](https://github.com/esx-framework/esx_status)
+- If you have any threads running with `while true do` I recommend using `while ESX.PlayerLoaded do` instead
+	- For threads that are triggered by a spawn/load event this will ensure they do not start a second time
+	- You can clear loops that may break after ESX.PlayerData is cleared
+	- For an example, refer to my [boilerplate](https://github.com/thelindat/esx_legacy_boilerplate/blob/main/client.lua)
 - Add the following event to any resources that will benefit from clearing ESX.PlayerData
 ```lua
 RegisterNetEvent('esx:playerLoaded')
 AddEventHandler('esx:playerLoaded', function(xPlayer)